What Is a Scrimmage in Basketball?

 Types of Scrimmages

-The second type of scrimmage is typically seen as a basketball team's game season is about to begin.
-Scrimmages do not count toward either team's records and are usually used as a way to compete against outside opponents so that the team can fix whatever needs to be fixed before the season officially begins.
-These scrimmages can be very beneficial when it comes to running new plays or finding weak points in your team's game.
+Team scrimmages are typically seen as a basketball team’s game season is about to begin.
+Scrimmages do not count toward either team’s records and are usually used as a way to compete against outside opponents so that the team can fix whatever needs to be fixed before the season officially begins.
+These scrimmages can be very beneficial when it comes to running new plays or finding weak points in your team’s game.